ZeitOnline/vivi/core/src/zeit/content/link/README.txt

 ===========

-The link object basically stores an URL.
+The link object basically stores a URL.
 For syndication etc. it is possible to store the common metadata as well.

-Instanciate a link and verify the inital xml:
+Instantiate a link and verify the initial xml:

 >>> import zeit.content.link.link
 >>> link = zeit.content.link.link.Link()